eg1972/eglog/README.md

 # eglog
-create an elog image and push it to docker hub
+create an elog image and push it to docker hub.

+Steps:
+- download elog source
+- compile elog source into a static binary
+- build an elog image with a Dockerfile
+- push the image to docker hub

+Tests:
+- create a container from image on docker hub
+- verify access

-TODO: use debian image
+Alternative: use debian image

 ```
 #https://docs.docker.com/engine/reference/builder